 At Guardian Safe & Lock we install, maintain, and repair many different types of access control systems.
 The use of keypads and proximity cards has grown over the past few years.
 Physical access control systems have become even more advanced with features incredibly useful for businesses of all sizes.

-Our access control system installations range anywhere from a simple keypad door access control system to a large multi-door facility.
-Currently, we install five different brands of access control system software; Rosslare, ZKTeco, CDVI, Allegion’s Schlage Engage platform, and Brivo.
+Our access control system installations range anywhere from a simple keypad door systems to a large multi-door facility.
+Currently, we install five different brands of access control software; Rosslare, ZKTeco, CDVI, Allegion’s Schlage Engage platform, and Brivo.

-Our technicians are capable of handling complex multi-facility access control systems as well.
-If you have a retail store that requires a standalone access control system or an office building that requires biometric fingerprint access, we have you covered!
+Our technicians are capable of handling complex multi-facility systems as well.
+If you have a retail store that requires a standalone or an office building that requires biometric fingerprint access, we have you covered!